- Club Aim

 - To increase the numbers of members involved in running the Programme

 All members of the Coaching Programme must be members of the City of Coventry Swimming Club.
-Membership is for a full year - with a sliding scale if joining part way through the year.
+Membership is for a full yearand payable in January by an anual direct debit - with a sliding scale if joining part way through the year.
 This ensures, amongst other things, that all individuals are covered for insurance purposes.
 If there are three members within the same family, two will pay the full amount and the third will be charged at 50%.
+We also have Family memberships available for members of the same family living in the same household.

-Additionally, to enable participation in competitions, swimmers who are 9 years and over must be registered with the sports governing body, The Amateur Swimming Association (ASA).
-Every swimmer registered will receive a quarterly magazine, "Aqua Zone" and a registration card.
+Additionally, to enable participation in competitions, swimmers who are 9 years and over must be registered with the sports governing body, Swim England.
+Every swimmer registered will receive regular email newsletters from Swim England.

-The current costs payable by members will be published on the Club notice board.
+The current costs payable by members will be published on the Club website.

-Every member of the Training Scheme will be liable for the monthly fees which are payble by standing order, this payment is requested by the 10th of each month.
-Where there are three or more children in one family participating in the Training Scheme only the two swimmers in the highest rated groups will be required to pay.
+Every member of the Training Scheme will be liable for the monthly fees and payment is taken by the 3rd of each month.
+Where there are three or more children in one family participating in the Training Scheme only the two swimmers in the highest rated groups will be required to pay full fees, the swimmer in the lower group will be required to pay 50%.

-Details of setting up a standing order can be requested from the Clubs Treasure; John Hughes on email@example.com
+Details of setting up a direct debit will be given to you on joining or can be requested from the Clubs Assistant Treasurer; Pam Offer on email@example.com

-Prior to attending club night your child"s ability will have been assessed and they will have been placed into a suitable class.
-Most classes start at 6.00, 6.40 or 7.20pm except at the higher levels.
+Prior to attending the Swim School your child"s ability will have been assessed and they will have been placed into a suitable class.
+There are 30min lessons for Stages 1-4 and 40 min classes for Stages 5-7.

-There are ten levels of classes, all following the ASA"s British Gas Learn to Swim Framework.
-On achieving the relevant standards, swimmers qualify to receive the appropriate British Gas Learn to Swim Framework award (certificate and badge - cost £2.30*) and are moved up to the next level.
+There are ten levels of classes, all following Swim Englands Learn to Swim Framework.
+On achieving the relevant standards, swimmers qualify to receive the appropriate Learn to Swim Framework award (certificate and badge) and are moved up to the next level.
 At level 6 and above swimmers can be offered the opportunity to join the competitive swimming squads via the Pathways Scheme or there are opportunities to move to the Water Polo section.
 Swimmers in the higher levels (levels 7+) can be given the opportunity to take part in the "Sprint Nights" in the competitive squad section; these normally take place on the first Friday of each month between 6.00 and 7.00pm.

 If you have any questions at all please ask the club representatives on the registration table.